-The Angel SQ has a relatively large surface area, yet is very light in weight, giving exceptional sink rate and stability performance with fast opening times.
-The large surface area ensures an excellent sink rate, all sizes of the Angel SQ provide plenty of margin within the weight ranges they are certified to carry.
-In terms of parachute performance however, pendulum stability is equally, if not more important than sink rate performance alone and the Angel SQ excels in this department.
-During the development process, which included many real life test deployments, the Angel SQ's low sink rate and high pendulum stability combined for consistent, safe and comfortable descents.
+The Angel has a relatively large surface area, yet is very light in weight, giving exceptional sink rate and stability performance with fast opening times.
+The large surface area ensures an excellent sink rate, all sizes of the Angel provide plenty of margin within the weight ranges they are certified to carry.

-The Angel SQ uses premium quality parachute materials, Porcher PN9 and Cousin Dyneema lines.
-These materials have been chosen for their optimum balance of durability, performance, minimal packing volumes and low weight to ensure reliable, safe deployments, even in the most extreme situations.
+The Angel uses premium quality materials chosen for their optimum balance of durability, performance, minimal packing volumes and low weight to ensure reliable, safe deployments, even in the most extreme situations.

-Certified EN and LTF to the EN 12491 and LTF 91/09 standards, the Angel SQ is available in 4 sizes with maximum loads from 100kgs to 220kgs.
+Certified EN and LTF to the EN 12491 and LTF 91/09 standards, the Angel is available with maximum loads from 90kgs to 140kgs.
 There are 2 bridle options: The short bridle version for harnesses with integrated bridles and the Y bridle version for harnesses with no built in bridles.